samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 The divine beings of the multiverse are often categorized according to their relative cosmic power.
 Some gods who are worshiped on multiple worlds have a different rank on each world, depending on their influence there.

 Greater deities are generally the oldest gods of a pantheon, responsible (at least in myth) for creating or parenting the other gods.
 Their provinces are major areas of nature and mortal life, such as agriculture, the sun, and death.
-Greater deities are ultimately beyond mortal understanding, and they’re often known by different names across regions, cultures, and worlds.
+Greater deities are ultimately beyond mortal understanding, and they're often known by different names across regions, cultures, and worlds.
 Having no fixed appearance or gender, they can assume whatever forms they like.
 Occasionally these deities manifest and perform mythic deeds among mortals.

 Lesser deities are typically described in myth as the creations, children, or servitors of the greater deities.
 They govern narrower provinces, such as the activities of mortal life or limited aspects of the natural world.
 They share the fundamentally ineffable nature of greater gods, but they are more likely to manifest in mortal realms.

-Quasi-deities have a divine origin, but they don’t receive or answer prayers.
+Quasi-deities have a divine origin, but they don't receive or answer prayers.
 They are still immensely powerful beings, and in theory, they could ascend to godhood if they amass enough worshipers.
 Quasi-deities fall into the following subcategories:

 **Demigods** are divine beings with mortal origin.
 Some were born mortal and attained godhood, while others were born from the union of a deity and a mortal.
 Their mortal parentage makes demigods.